 Clearly define your goals

 It’s better to start small and build from there.
 Write out just three changes you want to make and be really specific.
-Creating strategic action items will help you achieve your goals by making your big goals seem more attainable.
+Creating strategic action items will help you achieve your goals by making your big goals seem more actionable and attainable.

-So, for example, instead of writing down “I want to eat better”, write “I’ll try one new clean eating recipe every week for the rest of the month.”
+So, for example, instead of writing down “I want to eat better”, write: “I’ll try one new clean eating recipe every week for the rest of the month.”